pi-pa/perspectivist_toxicity_data/README.md

 This version of the data contains the aggregated annotations we computed of the disaggregated annotations.
 We only list the elements that differ from the elements in all_comments_disaggregated.

 #### Comment marked
 The comment with the span annotations.
-We did not use this version of the comment for our benchmark.
+We did not use this version of the comment for our benchmarks.

 #### Label
 Denotes whether the aggregated label is Toxic / Offensive (1) or Not toxic / Not offensive (0)